phpclassroom/quiz/README.md

 directory.

 Your task is to complete the implementation so that a user can add a new report with a maximum of 3 expenses to the database.
-When the report has been added, the table should be updated to reflect the new record.
+When a report has been added, the page should be show a table of reports which adds new rows each time a new report is created.

 ## Instructions
 1. The first step that you will want to take is to implement a new route so that when the form is submitted